Mayor's Committee for Persons with Disabilities

 - Recent Minutes

 The Committee is always seeking new members who want to be involved in the community.
 The Committee's meetings are open to everyone.
-For information about the Committee, call Cathey Ector in the Community Services Division at 919-996-6100.
+For information about the Committee, call Cathey Ector in the Community Engagement Division at 919-996-6100.
 Questions and comments are welcome.

 The Committee helps people with disabilities to participate in the economic and social life of the community.
 To this end, the Committee promotes employment of people with disabilities and communicates their needs to local leaders and the public.
 The Committee also sponsors activities benefiting people with disabilities and their families.